As my retirement as a teacher approached in the summer

 Now it was time to put the homepage on the Internet and make it accessible to others.

 Without thinking about data protection, I registered the homepage with Denic (URL below) with my name, place of residence, telephone number and email address.

 The first provider of my homepage was the Bertelsmann subsidiary Lycos with the URL http://members.tripod.de/jkoeller.
 The homepage was free because of advertising.
 When pants appeared, I preferred to pay for my hobby and switched to Netbeat.
-My children gave me the domain as a present, a year later I had to pay for it myself.
+My children gave me the domain as a present, a year later I paid for it myself.
 From then on, the URL was www.mathematische-basteleien.de.

 The homepage should also be found.
 At that time it had to be registered with search engines like Yahoo!, Fireball, Lycos, Netscape.
-It was not until July 1999 that my homepage became better known, when it appeared in the Open Directory or DMOZ (URL below).
+In July 1999 my homepage became better known, when it appeared in the Open Directory or DMOZ (URL below).